carrot93/shadow-schemas/README.md

 This package is fully specced out in tinytest.
 If you want a feature added just post an issue or a pull request.

-At the time of this writing all tests were passing.
 You can test the pacakage by running `mrt test-packages <path to package>`